RaiHormo/raidev.eu/README.md

 The design is mostly inspired by Google's Material Design 3, but there are a few other inspirations such as Metro, and just thing I think look good in general.

+Includes PostViewer by Kiwii Devulopir and Guestbooks by Meadow